gear-foundation/gear-wiki/docs/examples/nft-marketplace/marketplace.md

 /// Accepts an offer.
 ///
 /// Requirements:
-/// * NFT item must exist and be listed on the marketplace.
+/// * NFT items must exist and be listed on the marketplace.
 /// * Only the owner can accept the offer.
 /// * There must be no ongoing auction.
 /// * The offer with indicated hash must exist.